hoangxtr/crawl_yangming/README.md

 # crawl_yangming
-this code for automation craw yangming captcha for training model
+this code for automatically crawling yangming captcha for training model